hughrawlinson/keycap-tray/README.md

 [Vector76's Gridfinity library][vector76-lib] to render the tray inside an appropriately sized Gridfinity container.

-Consider giving this project a like on Printables, and sharing your make there if you build it.
+Consider giving this project [a like on Printables][printables], and sharing your make there if you build it.

 ![3d printed 3x5 keycap tray for Gridfinity](./images/printed.jpg)